immutant/immutant.org/tutorials/messaging.md

 description: "An introduction to creating destinations and producing & consuming messages on those destinations."
 ---

-Happy 2012!
-For the next installment of our
-[getting started series][getting-started] we'll explore the [messaging abstractions][immutant.messaging] available to your Clojure apps when deployed on Immutant.
-Because Immutant is built atop [JBoss AS7][as7], it includes the excellent [HornetQ] messaging service built right in.
+In this tutorial, we'll explore the [messaging] available to your Clojure applications when deployed on Immutant.
+Because Immutant is built atop [JBoss AS7][as7], it includes the excellent [HornetQ] messaging service baked right in.
 Hence, there is nothing extra to install or configure in order for your applications to benefit from asynchronous messaging.

 ## Destinations are either Queues or Topics